gohugoio/hugo/content/en/variables/shortcodes.md

 : provides access to the parent shortcode context in nested shortcodes.
 This can be very useful for inheritance of common shortcode parameters from the root.

 .Position
-: Contains [filename and position](https://godoc.org/github.com/gohugoio/hugo/common/text#Position) for the shortcode in a page.
+: Contains [file name and position](https://godoc.org/github.com/gohugoio/hugo/common/text#Position) for the shortcode in a page.
 Note that this can be relatively expensive to calculate, and is meant for error reporting.
 See [Error Handling in Shortcodes](/templates/shortcode-templates/#error-handling-in-shortcodes).

 .IsNamedParams
 : boolean that returns `true` when the shortcode in question uses [named rather than positional parameters][shortcodes]